Location shooting: Pros and cons

+Additionally, a given location may have inconvenient restrictions.
+Compared to sets on a sound stage, most real-world building interiors usually have short ceilings, immovable walls, and nowhere to hang lights.
+As a result, lighting equipment is usually placed on the floor where it will get in the way and radiate heat energy into cast and crew at close range.
+Real-world locations like Grand Central Terminal may severely limit the days and times available for shooting because they need to remain available for other uses.

-Location shooting often takes place close to the studio; in Hollywood films, this region is delineated in union agreements and is known as the studio zone.
+Location shooting by definition occurs outside the studio, but sometimes it can occur near the studio.
+This raises the problem of which locations are so close that they should be considered within reasonable commuting distance and the cast and crew must bear the cost of commuting there, and which locations are so unreasonably distant that the studio should bear the cost of putting up cast and crew in hotels.
+For Hollywood films, the boundary between the two is expressly delineated in union agreements and is known as the studio zone.
 Many location shoots, however, are far from the home studio, sometimes on the other side of the world.
 In these instances, location shooting can provide significant economic development benefits to the area in which they are shot.
 Cast and crew heavily rely upon local facilities such as catering, transportation, and accommodations.
+Local personnel are frequently hired to fill minor cast and crew roles, thereby relieving the studio of the expense of transporting all those people from its home country and obtaining appropriate work visas.
 A film that becomes a blockbuster hit can introduce movie audiences around the world to a visually breathtaking location that they were previously unaware of, as the Lord of the Rings trilogy did for New Zealand.
 This can boost tourism for years or even decades.

 Practicalities

 Location shooting usually requires a location manager, and locations are usually chosen by a location scout.
 Many popular locations, such as New York City in the United States, Toronto in Canada, and the Isle of Man, a crown dependency of the United Kingdom, have dedicated film offices to encourage location shooting, and to suggest appropriate locations to film-makers.

 In many cases a second unit is dispatched to film on location, with a second unit director and sometimes with stand-in actors.
 These shots can then be edited into the final film or TV program alongside studio-shot sequences, to give an authentic flavor, without the expense or trouble of a full-scale location shoot.
 NYPD Blue, for example, was filmed primarily in Los Angeles, but used second unit footage of New York City for color, as well as featuring a small number of episodes filmed on location with the cast.